-Family Counseling, or family therapy is a section of psychotherapy that is designed to work with couples and families to help and assist when times get difficult and relationships are tattered.
-The emphasis in such measures is to give troubled couples and married folks the tools to bind the wounds and keep the relationship going against some pretty difficult odds, in many cases.
+Family Counseling or family therapy is a section of psychotherapy that is designed to work with couples and families to help and assist when times get difficult and relationships are tattered.
+The emphasis on such measures is to give troubled couples and married folks the tools to bind the wounds and keep the relationship going against some pretty difficult odds, in many cases.

 The prevailing sentiment, no matter what the origin of the particular philosophy of any prevailing counseling school of thought, is that the predominant emphasis is on the family and keeping it intact.

 Most situations that appear to be unsolvable are simply because of egos that have been damaged and real hurt has occurred during the relationship.
 A relationship that was extremely positive and robust at the beginning has now become stale and angry in many circumstances.

 Many counseling sessions rest the success of getting a couple to see eye to eye upon the quest to “get it done for the children” which is probably the very worst reason.
 It is a solution that sounds good, but one that probably has the least possible real chance of success.

 What good is a relationship that is not working at all between two parents going to do for the children except to point out that parents who cannot get along spoil it for everyone else?